 Why do Frog Porridge and Geylang go hand in hand?

-There are 3 prominent Frog Porridge shops at the red light district (known for its ‘night time activities’), including the newly-minted Michelin Bib Gourmand shop Eminent Frog Porridge at Lorong 19, G7 Sin Ma at Lorong 3, and Lion City at Lorong 9.
+There are 3 prominent Frog Porridge shops at the red light district (known for its ‘night time activities’), including the Michelin Bib Gourmand shop Eminent Frog Porridge at Lorong 19, G7 Sin Ma at Lorong 3, and Lion City at Lorong 9.

 (Click PLAY for video highlights of Eminent Frog Porridge.)